-As the coronavirus (COVID-19) moves closer to becoming a global pandemic, law firms must prepare to handle internal and external communications in the event it affects them or their clients.
+Law firms must prepare to handle internal and external communications in the event a crisis affects them or their clients.
 If your firm has an existing crisis communication plan, it is time to activate your crisis management team.
 If your firm does not have a crisis plan in place, this outbreak should be the impetus you need to develop one.

 One benefit of having or creating a crisis plan to deal with a pandemic is you then have it to reference for other crises.
 You can revise the core crisis plan to address other scenarios such as natural disasters, cyberattacks, actions by disgruntled employees, and #MeToo-related situations.
 In 2019, I noted that public relations professionals have been identifying a significant spike in the need for crisis communication plans across all industries.
 It is no longer a matter of “if” an organization will need a plan; it is a matter of “when.”

 The coronavirus outbreak the world is now facing may have expedited this “when.”